 Following Rows

 You’re going to be repeating the same steps as the foundation row, but in this case, we will be working in the tops of the stitches and the chain spaces across the row.
 You’ll start the row with a single crochet, then begin your series of trinity stitches across the row.
 Make sure you pay close attention to those last two stitches.
+There is no ch space between the last sc3tog and the sc that finishes the row.

 Pattern for Swatch

 Row 2: Ch 1 and turn.
+Working in the top of each sc3tog st and the ch sps across.
 Sc 1.
-Working in the top of each stitch and the chain spaces across, *pull up a loop in same space as previous stitch and in each of the next two stitches.
+Sc3tog starting same space as previous stitch and in each of the next two stitches. *Ch 1.
+Sc3tog.* Repeat from * to * across until 2 stitches remain.
+Sc3tog in same space as previous stitch and in each of the next two stitches.
 Yarn over and pull through all loops on hook.
-Ch 1.* Repeat from * to * across until 2 stitches remain.
-Pull up a loop in same space as previous stitch and in each of the next two stitches.
-Yarn over and pull through all loops on hook.
+Do no ch 1.
 Sc in same space as last stitch.

 Rows 3-16: Repeat Row 2.